Core Workflow#

 total_c) for each region.Mean calculation: Average coverage of CpG contexts (

-total_c) for each region, with violin and correlation plots for individual samples.Regional fraction: Methylation fractions for 5mC and 5hmC at the pre-specified minimum``DEPTH_FILTER`` value, with violin and correlation plots for individual samples.
+total_c) for each region, with violin and correlation plots for individual samples.Regional fraction: Methylation fractions for 5mC and 5hmC (and modC if included) at the pre-specified minimum``DEPTH_FILTER`` value, with violin and correlation plots for individual samples.

 Processes each region file in the